 For information about these academic programs, turn to the appropriate sections in this catalog.

-At the graduate level, the College offers advanced programs of preparation for school counselors, counseling psychologists, physical education professionals, teachers, school administrators, and other educational personnel for schools and institutions of higher education.
+At the graduate level, the College offers advanced programs of preparation for school counselors, counseling psychologists, kinesiology professionals, teachers, school administrators, and other educational personnel for schools and institutions of higher education.

 The M.S. with a major in Kinesiology is offered by the faculty in the Department of Kinesiology and Public Health Education.
 The Department of Counseling Psychology and Community Services offers graduate programs leading to the M.A. with a major in Counseling and to the Ph.D. with a major in Counseling Psychology.

 The Department of Educational Foundations and Research offers:

 Ph.D., with concentrations in research methods or foundations of education.